-- xv.
-The claim was submitted fraudulently; - xvi.
-The claim contained material misrepresentations; - xvii.
-The claim payment was incorrect because PHARMACY was already paid on the claim or the services were not delivered by PHARMACY; or - xviii.
-PHARMACY was not entitled to reimbursement; - xix.
-The service was not a Covered Drug; or - xx.
-The person to whom the service was rendered was not a Covered Person.
+- vii.
+The claim was submitted fraudulently; - viii.
+The claim contained material misrepresentations; - ix.
+The claim payment was incorrect because Pharmacy was already paid on the claim or the services were not delivered by Pharmacy; or - x.
+Pharmacy was not entitled to reimbursement; - xi.
+The service was not a covered drug; or - xii.
+The person to whom the service was rendered was not a covered person.

-Upon receipt of notice of a retroactive denial, PHARMACY shall notify PBM within 40 days of its intent to pay or demand written explanation of the reasons for the denial.
+Upon receipt of notice of a retroactive denial, Pharmacy shall notify PBM within forty (40) days of its intent to pay or demand written explanation of the reasons for the denial.

-Upon receipt of explanation for retroactive denial, PHARMACY shall reimburse PBM within 30 days for allowing an offset against future payments or provide written notice of dispute.
+Upon receipt of explanation for retroactive denial, Pharmacy shall reimburse PBM within thirty (30) days for allowing an offset against future payments or provide written notice of dispute.

-Disputes shall be resolved between the parties within 30 days of receipt of notice of dispute.
+Disputes shall be resolved between the parties within thirty (30) days of receipt of notice of dispute.

-Upon resolution of dispute, PHARMACY shall pay any amount due or provide written authorization for an offset against future payments.
+Upon resolution of dispute, Pharmacy shall pay any amount due or provide written authorization for an offset against future payments.

-PBM may retroactively deny a claim for the reasons set forth in section subparagraph (h)(iii)-(vi) above within one year from the date the claim was originally paid.
+PBM may retroactively deny a claim for the reasons set forth in section subparagraph (h)(iii)-(vi) above within one (1) year from the date the claim was originally paid.
 There shall be no time limit for retroactively denying a claim for the reasons set forth in subparagraph (h)(i)-(ii) above.

-PHARMACY acknowledges that at the time the Agreement was presented to PHARMACY for execution it included or was accompanied by (i) a fee schedule, reimbursement policy, and statement as to the manner in which claims will be calculated and paid and the range of services reasonably expected to be delivered by PHARMACY; and (ii) all referenced addenda, schedules, and exhibits.
+Pharmacy acknowledges that at the time the Agreement was presented to Pharmacy for execution it included or was accompanied by (i) a fee schedule, reimbursement policy and statement as to the manner in which claims will be calculated and paid and the range of services reasonably expected to be delivered by Pharmacy; and (ii) all referenced addenda, schedules and exhibits.

-An amendment to the Agreement that relates to payment or the delivery of care by PHARMACY shall not be effective as to PHARMACY unless PHARMACY has been provided with the proposed amendment and has failed to notify PBM within 20 business days of receipt of PHARMACY's intent to terminate the Agreement at the earliest date thereafter permitted under the Agreement.
+An amendment to the Agreement that relates to payment or the delivery of care by Pharmacy shall not be effective as to Pharmacy unless Pharmacy has been provided with the proposed amendment and has failed to notify PBM within twenty (20) business days of receipt of Pharmacy's intent to terminate the Agreement at the earliest date thereafter permitted under the Agreement.

-PBM shall complete its initial credentialing process and accept or reject PHARMACY within four months after submission of PHARMACY's completed application.
-This time frame may be extended for an additional three months because of delays in primary source verification.
-PBM shall make available to PHARMACY a list of all information required to be included in the application.
-If PHARMACY is permitted by PBM to provide services during the credentialing period, PHARMACY shall be paid for the services pursuant to the terms and conditions of the Agreement if PHARMACY's application is approved.
+PBM shall complete its initial credentialing process and accept or reject Pharmacy within four (4) months after submission of Pharmacy's completed application.
+This time frame may be extended for an additional three (3) months because of delays in primary source verification.
+PBM shall make available to Pharmacy a list of all information required to be included in the application.
+If Pharmacy is permitted by PBM to provide services during the credentialing period, Pharmacy shall be paid for the services pursuant to the terms and conditions of the Agreement if Pharmacy's application is approved.

-If provision of any policy required to be provided by PBM to PHARMACY under this Section 4 would violate any applicable copyright law, PBM may instead provide a clear explanation of the policy as it applies to PHARMACY.
+If provision of any policy required to be provided by PBM to Pharmacy under this section 4 would violate any applicable copyright law, PBM may instead provide a clear explanation of the policy as it applies to Pharmacy.

-PBM and Plan Sponsor shall not be violation of any requirement of this Section 4 if its failure to comply is cause in material part by PHARMACY or if PBM's or Plan Sponsor's compliance is rendered impossible due to matters beyond its control, such as an act of God, insurrection, strike, fire, or power outages, which are not caused in material part by PBM or Plan Sponsor.
+PBM and Plan Sponsor shall not be violation of any requirement of this section if its failure to comply is cause in material part by Pharmacy or if PBM's or Plan Sponsor's compliance is rendered impossible due to matters beyond its control, such as an act of God, insurrection, strike, fire or power outages, which are not caused in material part by PBM or Plan Sponsor.